bahodge/curse_of_strahd/Session 21.md

 We slaughter all the wolves and werewolves in the cave. [[Sumrak]] finishes off [[Kiril Tsoylonovich]] as revenge.

+- loot
 	- we find a flute of electrum
 	- pouch of 4 gemstones each worth 50GP
+	- adult sized clothing from different different cultures.
+	- 1 small zombie doll with the inscription "is no fun is no blinzki
+	- crude statue of mother night
--
+	- horde of treasure

+We find 2 living prisoners are shackled to the wall, but [[Emil Toranzku]] is nowhere to be found.
+We free the prisoners and ask about [[Emil Toranzku]] but they have no idea. [[Sumrak]] casts speak with dead on one of the dead werewolves.
+The werewolf says that [[Emil Toranzku]] was likely taken to [[Castle Ravenloft]].